Azure-Samples/doc-intelligence-in-a-box/docs/run-the-solution.md

 ## Step 3: Verify that the Cosmos Database received the data

-1. From the Azure portal, go to the Azure Cosmsos Database account that was deployed through this solution.
+1. From the Azure portal, go to the Azure Cosmos Database account that was deployed through this solution.
 1. On the left panel, click `Data Explorer`.
 You will see a NoSQL database called `form-db` with a table called `form-docs`.
 1. Expand `form-docs` and you will see `Items`.
-1. Click on `Items` to see the data that was loaded from the PDFs.
+1. Click on `Items` to see the form data that was extracted from the PDFs.

 ![validate-cosmos](../media/validate-cosmos.jpg)